Shey1j/my-portfolio-v2/README.md

 # my-portfolio-v2
-This is my portfolio created with React and Sass.
+This is my portfolio created with React and TypeScript.